Y0ursTruly/slate/README.md

 After a reload, it's a Clean Slate

 ## To Note
+- This version(1.0.9) hopefully would be the last update to the general method of how the client(this) and the server communicate.. this means that I can finally call this encryption method an `asynchronous` one
+- Yes it does sound cringey but I would like your feedback from anyone who uses it.. feel free to contact me at [paulrytaylor@gmail.com](mailto:paulrytaylor@gmail.com)
-- This is the first version(officially) that uses source code instead of executables.
-It also will be the first version published as an npm package.
-For info on the update history, make sure to check out *[my update log](https://github.com/Y0ursTruly/slate/blob/master/UpdateLog.md)*
+- For info on the update history, make sure to check out *[my update log](https://github.com/Y0ursTruly/slate/blob/master/UpdateLog.md)*
 - I know I say it in the *[setup](#setup)* header but since this is source code, you would need *[node.js](https://nodejs.org/)*

 ## Setup
-- Make sure you have installed *[node.js](https://nodejs.org/)* since that's what the javascript file runs on
+- Make sure you have installed *[node.js](https://nodejs.org/)* since that's what the javascript files run on
 - Download *[github repository as ZIP](https://github.com/Y0ursTruly/slate/archive/refs/heads/master.zip)*, `github install https://github.com/Y0ursTruly/slate.git`, OR `npm install the-slate`

 ## Running